weisuofayubg/mynet/README.md

 # mynet
-Why it fail again and again
+Why it fail again and again, ha